Hi there, my name is Lynda Hill and I live in the beautiful riverside town of Marlow in South Buckinghamshire.

 My first cheese is a soft Lactic style cheese, fresh and young with a natural white rind called 'Cygnet'.
 Perfect on crackers or French bread, ideal for a cheeseboard or adding to your cooking this cheese will ripen from the inside and is sold at 2 weeks and can be enjoyed up to 10 weeks old.

-My next cheese will be a blue version of the above for all those who like a bit of 'uumph' with their cheese, this will have a natural grey rind and will be called 'Bucks Blue'.
+My second cheese is a blue version of the above for all those who like a bit of 'uumph' with their cheese, this has a natural grey rind and is called 'Bucks Blue'.

 I plan to make an alpine style semi hard cheese at certain times of the year (leading up to the Christmas period) this I hope will please the gentlemen who love to have a chunk of cheese with their beer(s), yes hubby I mean you!
 This will be called 'Regatta'

 In addition to my cheeses and as perfect accompaniments I will be offering a small range of handmade pickles and preserves.

 I really hope you get to know and love my cheeses, I take pride in their production and quality, I can be found at various Farmers Markets in the Bucks/Berks/Oxon areas please feel free to come over for a chat and nibble.
 Alternatively I can be contacted at www.marlowcheese.co.uk or my Facebook page .